mikies21/beetlesNMR/README.md

 # beetlesNMR

-analysis tools for NMR analysis
+analysis tools for NMR analysis from the univeristy of Liverpool